Colophon

 Per Square Mile is written and produced by Tim De Chant.

-Tim is the senior digital editor at NOVA.
-He has also written for the Chicago Tribune, Scientific American, Ars Technica, the Atlantic Cities, Grist.org, and others.
+Tim is the senior digital editor at NOVA where he is editor of NOVA Next, the new longform science journalism site.
+He has also written for Wired Magazine, the Chicago Tribune, Scientific American, Ars Technica, the Atlantic Cities, Grist.org, and others.
 Before turning to writing for a living, he studied the effects of urbanization on California’s oak woodlands at the University of California, Berkeley.
 In addition to spending five years in the San Francisco Bay Area, he has lived in Chicago; Cambridge, Massachusetts; St. Paul, Minnesota; and a couple of small towns in Minnesota and Wisconsin.
 While he enjoys living in cities, he feels more at home in the outskirts of town.

 Design

-The body text of Per Square Mile is set in Palatino, which was created in 1948 by the legendary typeface designer Hermann Zapf.
+Per Square Mile’s logo is set in Neutraface No. 2 by House Industries, while the body text is set in Palatino, which was created in 1948 by the legendary typeface designer Hermann Zapf.
 Headlines are set in Gill Sans—designed by Eric Gill in 1926—which is similar to the Johnston typeface made famous by the London Underground.
-Linked List headlines and other miscellanea are set in Helvetica, which was drafted in 1957 by Max Miedinger with Eduard Hoffmann.
-(Fun fact for the non-typophile: Helvetica means “Swiss”.)
+(Though if you have Neutraface No. 2 installed on your device, you’ll see it in place of Gill Sans.)
+Linked List headlines casino and other miscellanea are set in Helvetica, a classic typeface drafted in 1957 by Max Miedinger with Eduard Hoffmann.

 Server